kaiiboraka/spinal-shatter/README.md

 Perfect analysis.
 To explain a little bit further, this old project code is a quick and dirty implementation of the Knapsack greedy algorithm for selecting the largest, most difficult (and therefore most expensive) enemies first, given an allotted budget based on progression, as you determined.
 So now consider @Scenes/Autoloads/WaveDirector.tscn @Scripts/Autoloads/WaveDirector.cs .
 I would like a robust and simple way to implement a similar structure of the old code, but for this game and its enemies, written in C#.
 This may involve a refactor of enemy that involves creating a new EnemyData resource if need be.

 # Spinal Shatter

+You are a lone sorceror, trapped in a decaying dungeon by a wicked necromancer.
+Mow down waves of undead hordes, or simply fight to survive, and grow in your magic power as you destroy

 ## this game is most like...

 Vampire Survivors + Hades + Halo Firefight

 ## objective

 Don't Die for as long as possible, trying to last until the end

 Lasting for number of waves instead of amount of time, but could have timed waves too set of waves in a room could end with a "boss"

+## Mechanics

+### Controls

+KBM / Controller = action
+---
+WASD / leftStick = Move
+Mouse / rightStick = Aim
+LMB / rightTrigger = (Press) Attack / (Hold) Charge Magic RMB / leftTrigger = Secondary Weapon ability (a.k.a.
+"Alt fire) MB4 (maybe E? maybe Ctrl?) / rightBumper = Siphon
+MB5 / leftBumper = EITHER : (Parry / Guard?) or (use consumable, like trap?)
+Space / southButton = Jump (vertical)
+Shift / eastButton = Dodge (Horizontal)
+??? / northButton = ???
+F / westButton = Melee attack

+### Mana System

+The player is a spell caster that uses mechanics from other FPS games. we want physics based projectiles that you can charge to make bigger/stronger, with enemies dropping the mana you need to cast.
+We draw from DOOM 2016, and be able to beat enemies in melee if you're out of ammo.

+IDEA: a special melee attack and/or takedown type move that will cause the enemy to eject a bunch of extra mana, refilling your "ammo" and sending you on your way to doom and glory.

+IDEA: melee always ejects mana from an enemy, so if you're out of ammo, you can beat it out of them no matter what.
+Then you still have to siphon to draw it in.

+But how do you pick up all of these floating mana particles everywhere?
+That's where Siphon comes in.

+#### Siphon

+While the siphon button is held, firing new attack is disabled.
+Instead, you get a large vacuuming cone in front of you that draws in collectibles and pickups of any kind and slurps them in towards the player.
+I am considering it functioning akin to another of your weapons, but that seems like an unideal solution.

+TBD: If Siphon, like any other weapon, has a main "charge" functionality, and a secondary Alt Fire.
+If it does, its alt fire would be in the form of:
+Expel / Guard / Parry / Reflect: Instead of inhaling, release a burst of energy outward that will convert any successfully reflected enemy projectiles into your own projectiles and get sent back in the direction you're aiming.

 ## game loop